-In this project, you will be required to conduct a literature review on properties and applications of an engineering material (or a group of materials) on one topic chosen from a set list.
-The report is worth 20% and should cover the specific aspects and applications of the materials as appropriate to the selected topic.
+Task Description In this project, you will be required to conduct a literature review on properties and applications of an engineering material (or a group of materials) on one topic chosen from a set list.
+The report is worth 15% and should cover the specific aspects and applications of the materials as appropriate to the selected topic.
+Criteria and Marking: Correctness of answers will be assessed based on an appropriate marking scheme.
+Final marks posted on Griffith College portal.